Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

 \begin{enumerate} \item If $\mu(1) - \mu(0) \neq 0$, $\underline{p}(K^\text{bp}) \xrightarrow{p} 1$ as $N \rightarrow \infty$.

 \item Let $\text{ATE}_N$ denote the finite population ATE.
 For any $\alpha \in (0,1)$,

 \end{enumerate} \end{theorem}

+Theorem \ref{thm:randomizationGood} is one way to formally show that randomly assigning treatment helps with learning about causal effects, in an explicitly finite population setting.
+Essentially, unobserved potential outcomes are ``more likely'' to be ``more balanced'' across the treatment and control groups in larger populations than small ones.

-Theorem \ref{thm:randomizationGood} shows that a design-based sensitivity analysis will eventually yield very precise conclusions in a large population, whereas an analysis based solely on identification does not.
-Specifically, the first part of theorem \ref{thm:randomizationGood} shows that all the mass of the worst case design-probability of the true magnitude of imbalance must eventually be to the left of the breakdown point.
-By definition of the breakdown point, this means that conclusions about the sign of ATE based on the exact balance assumption are guaranteed to be robust to failures of exact balance in sufficiently large populations.
+The first part of theorem \ref{thm:randomizationGood} concerns identification of the sign of ATE.
+It shows that, in large enough finite populations, the assumption of $K^\text{bp}$-approximate mean balance will indeed hold with probability approaching $1$.
+By definition of the breakdown point, this means that the ``naive'' conclusion about the sign of ATE (based on the exact balance assumption of $K = 0$) will be robust, in the sense that it is almost guaranteed that the amount of \emph{imbalance} required to overturn that conclusion will not occur.

-The second part of theorem \ref{thm:randomizationGood} shows that the sets $\Theta_I(K(\alpha))$ eventually collapse on the true ATE.
-Recall that $\Theta_I(K(\alpha))$ can be interpreted as a confidence set, by theorem \ref{thm:ValidCoverage}.
-So this part of theorem \ref{thm:randomizationGood} can be interpreted as saying that these confidence sets have statistical power---they are not trivially valid.
-Put differently, if you used $\Theta_I(K(\alpha))$ to construct a design-based test of the hypothesis $H_0: \text{ATE}_N = \theta_0$ then this test is consistent; it will reject false nulls with high design-probability when $N$ is large enough.
+The second part of theorem \ref{thm:randomizationGood} concerns the behavior of the credible sets and confidences sets constructed above, $\Theta_I(K(\alpha))$.
+It is a consistency result: It shows that this set converges to the singleton true value of ATE in larger finite populations.
+This implies, for example, that if you invert $\Theta_I(K(\alpha))$ to construct a design-based test of the hypothesis $H_0: \text{ATE}_N = \theta_0$ then this test is consistent; it will reject false nulls with high design-probability when $N$ is large enough.